Kubernetes Networking with Calico Training Course

 OpenDaylight for Network Engineers

-- Understand OpenDaylight's architecture, components, and role in SDN ecosystems.
+- Grasp OpenDaylight's architecture, components, and its role within SDN ecosystems.

-- Install and configure OpenDaylight for various network scenarios.
+- Install and configure OpenDaylight for diverse network scenarios.

-- Develop and deploy network flows using OpenDaylight controllers.
+- Create and deploy network flows using OpenDaylight controllers.

-- Integrate OpenDaylight with SDN-enabled devices and existing networks.
+- Integrate OpenDaylight with SDN-capable devices and existing network infrastructures.

-- Troubleshoot and optimize OpenDaylight deployments for real-world use cases.
+- Troubleshoot and optimize OpenDaylight deployments for practical use cases.

 OpenDaylight in Production: Scaling and Optimizing SDN Deployments